-Research documenting the importance of social-emotional competence to school success has produced a growing interest in the use of universal (Tier 1) classroom-level curriculumbased efforts to promote social-emotional learning, especially in the elementary school years, as part of a coordinated multi-tiered system of positive behavioral supports at school (Gresham et al., 2004; Sugai & Horner, 2002).
-However, to date, evidence-based social-emotional skill training programs are rarely used systematically to provide Tier 2 services in schools to the 15-20% of children experiencing significant peer difficulties (Lochman & Gresham, 2009; Mitchell, Stormont, & Gage, 2011).
-The most common Tier 2 interventions studied (Bruhn, Lane, & Hirsch, 2014; Mitchell et al., 2011) and used (Rodriguez, Loman & Borgmeier, 2016) by schools in the context of Multi-Tiered Systems of Support (MTSS) include Check in, Check out and a version of that program, the Behavior Education Program.
+Karen L. Bierman, The Pennsylvania State University, 110 Moore Building, University Park, PA 16802, USA.
+Email: kb2@psu.edu supports at school (Gresham et al., 2004; Sugai & Horner, 2002).
+However, to date, evidence-based social-emotional skill training programs are rarely used systematically to provide Tier 2 services in schools to the 15 to 20% of children experiencing significant peer difficulties (Lochman & Gresham, 2009; Mitchell et al., 2011).
+The most common Tier 2 interventions studied (Bruhn et al., 2014; Mitchell et al., 2011) and used (Rodriguez et al., 2016) by schools in the context of Multi-Tiered Systems of Support (MTSS) include Check in, Check out and a version of that program, the Behavior Education Program.
 These programs focus on reducing disruptive classroom behaviors and office discipline referrals, which are important goals but differ from the focus of programs that improve social-emotional competencies (Clifford et al., 2020).
 Social skill training is also identified frequently as a Tier 2 intervention but as an approach rather than a particular program.
-Schools tend to use pieces from packaged social skill training programs, with teachers or other school personnel selecting skills to target based upon their observation of a student's behavioral deficits (Majeika, Bruhn, Sterrett, & McDaniel, 2020).
-In this paper, we argue that a major risk of these sorts of individualized and piecemeal skill training efforts is that, even if they increase rates of specific positive behaviors with behavioral supports, they may fail to sufficiently address the emotional and social-cognitive skills that support self-regulation and therefore fail to improve student social competence and overall peer functioning.
+Schools tend to use pieces from packaged social skill training programs, with teachers or other school personnel selecting skills to target based upon their observation of a student's behavioral deficits (Majeika et al., 2020).
+In this article, we argue that a major risk of these sorts of individualized and piecemeal skill training efforts is that, even if they increase rates of specific positive behaviors with behavioral supports, they may fail to sufficiently address the emotional and social-cognitive skills that support self-regulation and therefore fail to improve student social competence and overall peer functioning.
 Instead, we advocate for the systematic use of evidence-based Tier 2 social skill training programs that address the neurodevelopmental foundations that promote effective social functioning.

-In addition, Tier 2 efforts that focus solely on teaching specific social skills to individual children often fail to consider the multiple ways in which teachers and peers influence the socialemotional and self-regulatory functioning of children with or at risk for EBDs.
+In addition, Tier 2 efforts that focus solely on teaching specific social skills to individual children often fail to consider the multiple ways in which teachers and peers influence the social-emotional and self-regulatory functioning of children with or at risk of EBDs.
 These contextual influences include but extend beyond the interpersonal contingencies that elicit and reinforce social behaviors, as they also affect developing social cognitions and student feelings of emotional security or reactivity.
 Evidence-based Tier 2 programs typically include collateral programming designed to improve contextual supports for social-emotional and self-regulation skill development that may be neglected when Tier 2 programs remain focused on individualized social skill training.
-Benefits to students with or at risk for EBDs may be further optimized by coordinating Tier 1 social-emotional learning programs that promote a positive classroom climate and support healthy peer group dynamics with evidence-based Tier 2 programs that strengthen student social competence.
-In this paper, we describe the conceptual foundations for this approach and provide illustrations of evidence-based Tier 2 social-emotional learning programs and synchronized Tier 1 and Tier 2 program nesting.
+Benefits to students with or at risk of EBDs may be further optimized by coordinating Tier 1 social-emotional learning programs that promote a positive classroom climate and support healthy peer group dynamics with evidence-based Tier 2 programs that strengthen student social competence.
+In this article, we describe the conceptual foundations for this approach and provide illustrations of evidence-based Tier 2 social-emotional learning programs and synchronized Tier 1 and Tier 2 program nesting.
 We also identify the next steps needed to help schools implement these programs with fidelity and tailor them effectively to meet individual student needs.

-The Neurodevelopmental Foundations of Effective Social-emotional Functioning
+Neurodevelopmental Foundations of Effective Social-Emotional Functioning